Urse d'Abetot: Service to William II and Henry I

 William II died in a hunting accident on 2 August 1100.
 His younger brother Henry immediately rode to Winchester and had himself crowned king before his elder brother, Robert Curthose, could claim the throne.
 Although Urse did not attest the charter Henry issued after he seized the throne, Urse was at court shortly afterwards.
 When Robert Curthose invaded England in 1101 in an attempt to take the English throne, Urse supported Henry.
 Urse was present at the court held at Winchester on 2 August 1101, when a peace treaty was ratified between the brothers.
 During Henry's reign, the king regranted Urse's lands to him, with some of them now granted as a tenant-in-chief when previously Urse had held those lands as an under-tenant, and not directly from the king.
 Urse's lands at Salwarpe were previously held by Roger of Montgomery, but were granted to Urse as a direct tenant of the king when Roger's son, Robert of Belesme, was outlawed in 1102.
 Urse continued to attest many of Henry's charters until 1108, although he did not use the title of "constable" in those charters.

 Sometime between May and July 1108, Henry addressed a writ to Urse and the Bishop of Worcester from Reading.
-The royal document commanded the sheriff not summon the shire and hundred courts to locations different than customary nor that he summon them on dates other than those normal for such courts.
+The royal document commanded the sheriff not to summon the shire and hundred courts to locations other than customary, nor to summon them on dates other than those normal for such courts.
 From this, the historian Judith Green speculates that Urse had been summoning these courts at unusual times and then fining those who did not attend.
 The king specifically commanded that this procedure stop and then went on to detail the various courts which would hear what types of cases and the type of procedure that could be used in what type of case.